hpsim/OGL/README.md

 * IC, incomplete Cholesky (experimental)
 * Multigrid, algebraic multigrid (experimental)

-The following optional arguments are supported to modify the preconditioner.
+The following optional arguments are supported to modify the preconditioner. *Note* some preconditioners like IC or (SPD) ISAI require positive values on the system matrix diagonal, thus in case of the pressure equation the complete system needs to be scaled by a factor of -1.0.

 Argument | Default | Preconditioner
 ------------ | ------------- | -------------